BeamMP/Docs/docs/en/guides/beammp-dev/beammp-dev.md

 Now give the dev mode a try.
 Start the BeamMP launcher, start BeamNG manually, once ingame make sure that BeamMP is the only active mod.
 You should be able to use BeamMP as usual.

-Using a code editor, you can now add or change code directly in the `unpacked` folder, try these changes with minimal effort and then sync them using the source control.
+Using a code editor, you can now add or change code directly in the `unpacked` folder.
+You can then try the changes by reloading Lua ingame by pressing `Ctrl+L` (and `F5` if you made UI changes).

+Once you're happy with your changes, you can commit them through git.
+See [the Git-SCM website](https://git-scm.com/doc) for tutorials and documentation on how to use Git.
+As soon as your changes are committed and pushed (to your fork), you can make a pull-request.

+Feel free to ask in the #scripting channel in our [Discord](https://discord.gg/beammp) if you encounter any issues.

 ---
 # Setting up a local server